Finite-size corrections to Fermi's Golden rule II: Quasi-stationary composite states: Evolution of many-body states without adiabatic switching of interaction and quasi-stationary composite states

-The integrand at $|{\vec p}_2| \rightarrow \infty $ is most important, \cite{Ishikawa-Tobita-PTEP,Ishikawa-Tobita-ANA}, for this spectrum and the wave interaction-energy from Eq.$( \ref{interaction-energy})$.
-The average energy was found about a half of the kinetic-energy conserving value.
-This shows a kind of Virial theorem.
-Thus the interaction energy is positive, and the total energy $E_{total}$ is larger than an energy estimated from the single-particle distribution by about a factor two.
+from Eq. $(\ref{p^d-distribution})$ .
+The average kinetic energy is about a half of the kinetic-energy-conserving value.
+Accordingly the interaction energy is positive, and the total energy $E_{total}$ is larger than an energy estimated from the single-particle distribution by about a factor two.
+A kind of Virial theorem holds.